polterguy/magic/backend/files/etc/workflows/README.md

-# Hyperlambda workflow folder
+# Hyperlambda workflows

-This folder contains Hyperlambda workflows and actions.
+This folder contains your Hyperlambda Workflows.